You must provide user support for people using your service. This should:

 A great model for improving your service is to treat enquiries as faults.
 This is because faults indicate something’s wrong.

-Faults aren’t always obvious.
+Faults are not always obvious.
 For example, the real problem might not relate to what the user’s reporting.
 It might relate to the way a call centre handles enquiries or a paper letter that users get as part of their journey through a service.

 You may find the following guides useful: